 The stock coolers that are equipped with the Ryzen 300 and 2000 series processors have moderate overclocking potential.
 This is still adequate for gaming enthusiasts.
 However, if very high clock speeds are desired, then an aftermarket cooler will be required.

 It is essential to thoroughly assess the dimensions of the cooler and the clearance in your case.
 Big air coolers can be a hindrance in cases of tall RAM and VRM heat sinks.

 The most effective air coolers are often the noisiest.
 If fan noise is undesired, you will want to consider a cooler that ensures active cooling along with noise reduction.
 However, this takes you towards more expensive choices.

 Types of CPU Coolers

-There are a variety of CPU Coolers, but predominantly they can be classified into one of three categories: air, closed-loop or all-in-one (AIO) coolers, or custom / open-loop cooling setups.
+There are a variety of CPU Coolers, but predominantly they can be classified into one of three categories: air, closed-loop, or all-in-one (AIO) coolers, or custom / open-loop cooling setups.
 It is pertinent to note that open-loop coolers are by far the most complex and expensive choice, though they are unrivaled both in terms of cooling and aesthetics.
 And for those of you willing to purchase this elite part, Corsair’s HydroX series is the best choice.

 The AIO liquid coolers are the hot cakes in the market these days.
-Their cooling potential is better than air coolers, has marked reduction in noise in comparison to the latter, and has fewer clearance issues.
+Their cooling potential is better than air coolers, has a marked reduction in noise in comparison to the latter, and has fewer clearance issues.